The Tactical Nurse in Action: How to Avoid Nurse Burnout

 Creating the Ultimate Team Player

 Their first tentative steps into tactical nursing began on a small scale when they had their RNs huddle with the same provider/MA/front desk team every shift.
-The RNs identified patients in the huddle that they, the RNs, could assist with during the day by performing medication reconciliation, setting the agenda for the visit, and providing education.
-As the nurses learned more about their team’s patients and their needs, their tactical role quickly expanded, and soon they were off and running.
+The RNs identified members in the huddle that they, the RNs, could assist with during the day by performing medication reconciliation, setting the agenda visits, and providing education.
+As the nurses learned more about their team’s patients and needs, their tactical role quickly expanded, reducing nurse burnout, improving the quality of care, and accelerating nurse satisfaction within the clinic.

-Through implementing these and other small changes, the nurses soon began to function as case managers and tireless advocates of their team’s patients.
-One of the most tangible changes made by the tactical nurses in this clinic could be seen in their refusal to re-schedule patients unnecessarily.
-Instead they were creative and tenacious and didn’t turn any patients away, even if a clinician was unexpectedly absent–which is exactly what happened on the day that the clinic was to fully pilot the tactical nurse process.
+Through implementing these and other small changes, the nurses soon began to function as case managers and nurse burnout improved significantly.
+One of the most tangible changes made by the tactical nurses in this clinic could be seen in their refusal to reschedule patients.
+Instead, they were creative and tenacious and didn’t turn patients away, providing care trained by our tactical team, redirecting nurse staff resources, and taking appointments for absent clinicians – which is exactly what happened on the day that the clinic was to fully pilot the Tactical Nurse™ process.

 The Real Test of Skills and Stamina

-Since these nurses had learned to function as case managers, educators, and coordinators, they knew their patients well.
-On this day when they were to pilot a new process, the clinician was unexpectedly absent (leaving only one part-time MD on the team).
+Since these nurses had learned to function as case managers, educators, and coordinators, they knew their patients well to integrate a cohesive approach and combat nurse burnout.
+On this day, when they were to pilot a new process, the clinician was unexpectedly absent (leaving only one part-time MD on the team).
 Instead of rescheduling the provider’s patients the nurses took ownership of that clinician’s schedule.
 The nurses really kept their cool and they didn’t ask the front desk staff to start calling patients in order to reschedule.
 Instead they went to work as skilled members of this health care team.
-As each patient showed up, they explained the provider absence and gave the patient the choice of whether or not to reschedule or get a quick visit today.
+As each patient showed up, they explained the provider’s absence and gave the patient the choice of whether or not to reschedule or get a quick visit today.
 Patients were fine with a quick visit.
 They took each patient back to an exam room where they reviewed that patient’s history and medications, performed a focused nursing assessment on the patient, and set the agenda for the visit.
 Setting the agenda for these patient visits involved having an initial conversation to discern the patients’ needs for the visit.
 This was crucial in understanding the patients priorities and determining the necessity of a focused visit from a medical provider.

-Of course, this entire process was initiated by giving the patient the first choice–the nurse greeted patients, explained why they weren’t seeing their provider today, and offered patients the option of having a nurse visit and possibly a focused quick visit with another health care provider.
-Every patient opted for the alternate provider and the 5-minute visit.
+Of course, this entire process was initiated by giving the patient the first choice–the nurse greeted patients, explained why they weren’t seeing their provider today, and offered patients the option of having a nurse visit and possibly a focused quick visit with another healthcare professional.
+Every patient opted for the alternate provider and the five-minute visit.
 As a result, every patient that a clinician saw became a billable provider visit.
-By employing tactical thinking, these nurses helped develop the most “productive” team.
+By employing tactical thinking, these nurses helped develop the most “productive” team, engaged in the new optimal workflow, reduced nurse burnout, and improved patient care within the clinic.

-And what was the end result of this skillful, coordinated effort?
-The team worked together like a well trained relay team, each filling his or her role and tagging each other to swiftly complement the previous team member’s performance in order to ensure the best patient centered care.
+And what was the result of this skillful, coordinated effort?
+The team worked together like a well-trained relay team, each filling a role and tagging each other to swiftly complement the previous team’s performance to ensure the best patient-centered care.

 And the patients weren’t the only winners of this race; the team members finished their charting and went home on time.
 This was in large part because the team helped share the work of charting..work that typically falls to the provider at the end of the session or day.
 This model proved so successful that the nurses on this team decided to continue to see patients in this manner whenever clinicians were out on vacation or extended leave.

 Other appropriate uses of tactical nurses in this clinic included diabetic education and hypertension clinics led by the nurses one day each week.
 While one nurse led these education sessions, the other nurse assisted with patients on the floor, called scheduled patients, and began follow-up with established patients.
-This interdisciplinary approach to visits and education proved to be rewarding for everyone.
+This interdisciplinary approach to visits and education proved to be rewarding for everyone and resulted in improving nurse satisfaction in the workplace.

-The tactical nurse approach ensures continuity of care between providers and teams while keeping the clinic from falling into chaos whenever there is an unexpected/last minute provider or team member absence and to have unexpected time off, and also maintains productivity goals for the team.
-The success of this model provides optimal access for patients, maximization of the nurse’s autonomy and skills, and flexibility of time, appointments, and services within the team.
+The Tactical Nurse™ approach ensures continuity of care between providers and teams while keeping the clinic from falling into chaos whenever there is an unexpected/last minute provider or team member absence and to have unexpected time off, and also maintains productivity goals for the team.
+The success of this model provides optimal access for patients, improving patient satisfaction, maximizing nurses’ autonomy and skills, and flexibility of time, appointments, and services within the team, and can achieve high reduction rates of nurse burnout and can increase nurse retention.

-As you can see every tactical nurse is a leader, manager, and follower.
+As you can see every Tactical Nurse™ is a leader in patient care and importance to the performance of a team.
 Like the winning relay team that relies on everyone’s active participation, tactical nursing requires:

 - a high level of commitment,